 by Megan Bittner

 And how wonderful it is that there are so many countless ways to volunteer and make a difference, however great or small!
 God calls us to stewardship and service over and over again throughout the Bible.
 Contributing your time, resources, finances, services, expertise, labor, care, and more is a mission that goes far beyond benefitting yourself, your family, your church, and even your local–and global–community.
 Service is a vital part of a faithful life, and a living image of the relationship God wants us to have with one another.
-In this week’s Homeschool Classroom, we explore volunteerism as part of a life of stewardship and service, and the many ways we and even the youngest among us can integrate charity–love, benevolence, and goodwill–into our everyday lives.
+In this, we explore real-life homeschooling as we teach volunteerism as part of a life of stewardship and service, and discover the many ways we and even the youngest among us can integrate charity–love, benevolence, and goodwill–into our everyday lives.

 There are countless blog posts, devotionals, and even scientific reports studying and expounding on the reasons for and benefits of volunteering.
 But where better to take our instructions and reasons from than the Word of God?
 Begin with this small sample of verses in which we are called to serve and even instructed how to do so.

 The Parable of the Long Spoons, which compares Heaven and Hell to two rooms in which many people gather around a great feast unable to feed themselves, is a simple illustration of the difference that an attitude of generosity, service, trust, and community can make.

 This short devotional explores the concept that Christians are left on Earth in order to serve and exemplify God’s love.

 This blog post from Laura Grace Weldon speaks about getting children involved in the community from a very young age.

 Families for Life offers some great practical reasons that kids should be allowed and encouraged to volunteer.

 Strengthen your family bond and lead by example by volunteering with your kids.

 Real Life at Home describes some excellent ways to make community service part of your homeschool.